S H A M P O O 8 contributors

 Jack Shadoian once arm-wrestled T.S.
 Eliot in an East St. Louis bar for the regional championship—and won. since this was some years after the poet’s death, an asterisk will accompany this achievement. wasn’t his night, asterisk or no asterisk.

-Chris Stroffolino has recently, but perhaps temporarily, moved from Brooklyn to Oakland.
+Chris Stroffolino has recently, but perhaps temporarily, moved from

 Joseph Torra is a father, novelist, poet, and editor who paints and plays in a rock band.